-July 2020 has been a bad month for security hacks and breaches in the world of genealogy and DNA testing websites.
+July 2020 was a bad month for security hacks and breaches in the world of genealogy and DNA testing websites.

 On 19th July 2020, GEDmatch (owned by Verogen) announced a security breach on their Facebook page.
-They took their website down to address the issues, and it is still down at the time of writing.
-A major tech website has also reported on the events.
+They took their website down to address the issues.
+It remained unavailable for a number of days.
+A major tech website also reported on the events.

 On 20th July, MyHeritage announced that some of their users had been targeted with a phishing scam.
 Specifically, these users also had a GEDmatch account.

 In an unrelated incident on the same day, a security investigation firm discovered an exposed server owned by the company that maintains Family Tree Maker (a genealogy application also known as FTM).
 The server has since been secured.

 Who Was At Risk From These Breaches?

 I’ll go into the background and details in the rest of this article, but let’s get to the meat first.